Capgemini/capgemini.github.io/_posts/2014-10-06-estimation.md

 We've covered this a little bit when saying not to estimate any sub-task at less than half a day, in order to factor in all the things we forget about when estimating.
-However, even when you add up all your sub-tasks (or put them into groups for adding up) we should pad our larger estimates to reflect the inherant uncertainty in the longer term estimate.
+However, even when you add up all your sub-tasks (or put them into groups for adding up) we should pad our larger estimates to reflect the inherent uncertainty in the longer term estimate.

 For example, if your estimate is around 3-4 days, call it a week.
 If it's 3 weeks, then its a month, and so on.
 Using larger values of time helps set expectations with your stakeholders and also lets you have contingency for the